ibm-cloud-docs/databases-for-elasticsearch/index.md

 {{site.data.keyword.databases-for-elasticsearch}} deployments offer other cloud services integrations.
 - View events with [Activity Tracker](./reference-activity-tracker.html)
+- Monitor deployment resource use with the [Monitoring](./reference-monitoring.html) service.
 - BYOK encryption is available if you use [Key Protect](./reference-key-protect.html)